AstroCloud-GP/AstroCloud-GP-Demo/README.md

 - Runtime Logs accessible through the dashboard for debugging and monitoring.

 ### Side Features:
-- Login with GitHub and refresh tokens for secure access.
+- Login with GitHub and refresh tokens authentication for secure access.
 - Monorepository setup for sharing code between the backend and the various frontends.
 - User Plans authorization system for managing user access and features.

 ### Automation and DevOps:
+- Fully containerized architecture using Docker.
 - Automated production deployment pipeline for our system, to deploy the whole system with a single click.
 - CI and quality assurance checks for all pull requests.